 The statute of limitations to file a Camp Lejeune water contamination lawsuit is two years from the date that President Biden signed the act (August 10, 2022).
 If qualified individuals do not file their claim within this set period of time, they can be denied the compensation they need to cover their medical expenses and losses.

-For these reasons, it is important to speak with an experienced personal injury attorney as soon as possible.
+For these reasons, it is crucial to speak with an experienced personal injury attorney as soon as possible.
 These lawyers can discuss your eligibility and whether you can pursue legal action to recover financial damages due to your exposure to the contaminated water at Camp Lejeune.
 This can also ensure your claim is filed before this statute of limitations expires.

-Camp Lejeune Adult Leukemia Water Contamination FAQs
+Camp Lejeune Adult Leukemia FAQs

-Any person who lived, worked, or stayed at the Camp Lejeune base for more than 30 days between August 1953 and December 1987 can pursue legal action to obtain compensation for the harm they endured because of their exposure to the contaminated water.
+Any person who lived, worked, or stayed at the Camp Lejeune base for more than 30 days between August 1953 and December 1987 can pursue legal action for compensation for the harm they endured because of their exposure to the contaminated water.
 This means that military members and their families can bring a claim, as well as veterans, non-military employees, and others who were on the base and their surviving family members.